aramis-lab/clinica/docs/Installation.md

 ### Installation of the third-party software packages
-Depending on the pipeline that you want to use, you need to install **Pipeline-specific interfaces**.
+Depending on the pipeline that you want to use, you need to install **pipeline-specific interfaces**.
 Not all the dependencies are necessary to run Clinica.
 Please refer to [this section](../Third-party) to determine which third-party libraries you need to install.